Fake news? No jobs? Prospective journalists soldier on

 “It’s so difficult to hear, ‘we don’t have enough money,'” she said.
 “We hear that a lot.
 As a generation, that doesn’t make us turn around and go home.”

-While some newspapers like the Daily Orange or Daily Tar Heel don’t take money from the university or fellow students, most do.
+Newspapers like the Daily Orange and Daily Tar Heel don’t take money from the university or fellow students, believing that to be a conflict of interest.
+Most publications do, however.
 Tammy Merrett, faculty adviser to the Alestle at Southern Illinois University at Edwardsville, doesn’t know how her paper would survive without it.

-Despite the worries, North Carolina’s Arrowood says her experience makes her more interested in a journalism career, not less.

 “What I want to do is still something that people need,” she said.